ReLIFE: Plot

-The story revolves around 27-year-old Arata Kaizaki, a NEET who has been unemployed (while also lying about having a job) for several years; only working part-time at a convenience store.
+The story revolves around 27-year-old Arata Kaizaki, who works part-time at a convenience store after quitting his job at a black company.
 One day, a mysterious man named Ryō Yoake offers him a job opportunity.
-At first, Kaizaki needs to become a tester for ReLife: a science experiment to make him appear 10 years younger to send him back as a high school student.
-The experiment is supposed to provide a chance to experience youth once again and, in the process, fix whatever is wrong with the subject's life.
+At first glance, Arata needs to become a test subject for the ReLIFE Experiment, which will make him appear to be ten years younger, and enroll as a third-year high school student.
+The ReLIFE Experiment is supposed to provide a chance to experience youth once again and fix whatever is wrong with the test subject's life in the process.